-See the ‘Memories’ section for articles written by members about earlier days in the club and magazine stories about some of our prominent members.
+The sub menu for this page has articles written by members about their time in the club and magazine stories about some of our prominent members.
+If you would like to contribute your own story or old photos, please contact us.

 The club was created by a group of bikers who hung around a cafe in the city.
 After some bad publicity on a weekend ride (see story), they were encouraged to become a registered club and the Phoenix Motorcycle Club of SA was founded in March 1964 with 84 members.
 It was then affiliated with the Auto Cycle Union of SA (now Motorcycling South Australia) and in 1978 became an incorporated body.